 Chinese New Year, also known as the Spring Festival, is the most important festival in China.
-According to the tradition, everyone should visit their relatives, so the whole transportation network is saddled.
-Even most of the restaurants are closed, because that is the only chance for restaurant owners and workers to celebrate.
+According to tradition, everyone should visit their relatives, so the whole transportation network is packed.
+Even most restaurants are closed because that is the only chance for restaurant owners and workers to celebrate.
 It is highly unadvisable to travel around China in this particular period.
 This interesting map will show you the main migration pathways.

 Lantern Festival: 14.02.2014

 Tomb Sweeping Day is devoted to the dead ancestors.
-It is observed widely in the every part of China, as the opportunity to honour the ancestors at grave sites by praying, sweeping the tombs and offering some food, wine or chopsticks to them.
-In reflection of the trend of reinstating traditional holidays, Tomb Sweeping Day is the official holiday, which falls at Monday, 7th April.
+It is observed widely in every part of China as the opportunity to honor the ancestors at grave sites by praying, sweeping the tombs, and offering some food, wine, or chopsticks to them.
+In reflection of the trend of reinstating traditional holidays, Tomb Sweeping Day is the official holiday, which falls on Monday, 7th April.

-The first day of May is the International Workers’ Day, public holiday in China.
-In the past, the period of celebration have been stretched for over a week.
-Now the holiday lasts for the three days only: the following Sunday (4.05) is a normal working day.
+The first day of May is International Workers’ Day, a public holiday in China.
+In the past, the period of celebration has been stretched for over a week.
+Now the holiday lasts for three days only: the following Sunday (4.05) is a normal working day.

 During this festival, the Chinese are celebrating the end of harvests, the festival is traditionally held during a full moon.
-Chinese people ale gathering together, enjoying mooncakes and observing the moon.
-Mid-Autumn Festival falls for Saturday, Sunday and Monday (08.09).
+Chinese people gather together, enjoy mooncakes and observe the moon.
+Mid-Autumn Festival falls on Saturday, Sunday, and Monday.

 The National Holiday was set to commemorate the founding of the People’s Republic in 1949.
 During this holiday, people of China can enjoy seven consecutive days off, which makes it the longest holiday period in the Year of the Horse.

-We have already mentioned a couple of traditional holidays, well rooted in the history, but the Singles Day is something new.
-“Double eleven” has been always considered a special date for all the lonely men and women in China, but recently internet retailers started to promote it as a shopping day, such as the Black Friday.
-Many online and normal stores are offering discounts or setting special sales.
-China is soon to become the world’s first e-commerce market: if you are there around 11.11, remember to take the advantage and get your best deal!
+We have already mentioned a couple of traditional holidays rooted in history, but Singles’ Day is something new.
+“Double eleven” has always been considered a special date for all the lonely men and women in China, but recently internet retailers started to promote it as a shopping day, such as Black Friday.
+Many online and normal stores are offering discounts or special sales.
+China is soon to become the world’s first e-commerce market: if you are there around 11.11, remember to take advantage and get the best deals!